Mo-4/ZippyParser/README.md

 **Usage:-**

-1) Create a txt file.
+1) Create a txt file (with any name).
 Add one ZippyShare link on each line.
 Add as many links as you want.
-2) Run the script by double clicking it or run it in a terminal.
+2) Run the script by double clicking it or run it in a terminal (zippy_parser.py).
 3) In the opening window, select the txt file where your ZippyShare links are stored.
 4) In the next opening window, select path and name for the txt file where the parsed links will be stored.
 5) The script will now run.
 Parsed links will be saved to the txt file and will also be displayed in the terminal.